Workflow Limits

 ✔ Many small workflows?

-Active workflow limits matter more than execution volume.
+Active workflow limits become more important than execution volume.

 Monitoring Your Usage

-You can track usage from the puq.ai dashboard:
+You can monitor usage directly from the puq.ai dashboard:

 - Remaining executions

-- Any queued or delayed runs caused by concurrency limits
+- Queued or delayed runs caused by concurrency limits

 Exceeding Your Limits

-If your automations approach or exceed limits, you have several options:
+If your workflows approach or exceed limits, you can:

-- Merge multiple small workflows into a single, efficient flow
+- Merge multiple workflows into a single flow

 - Upgrade your plan